Carnival of Venice with Kids: Mask-Making Workshops and Best Viewing Spots

 2026 Venice Carnival: The Dates That Matter

 Best window for families: the middle weekend, roughly February 7-8.
-The opening weekend has the famous Festa Veneziana on the Water (lit boats on the Cannaregio Canal) and slightly thinner crowds than the final weekend.
+Opening weekend has the famous Festa Veneziana on the Water (lit boats on the Cannaregio Canal) and slightly thinner crowds than the final weekend.
 The final weekend is more spectacle but also the densest crush in St. Mark's Square.
 With kids under 8, aim for the middle.

 Best Viewing Spots for Kids (Ranked)